maelchiotti/GTagger/README.md

 ## WIP

-`geniustagger.py` is a work in progress to automatically add tags to `.mp3` files (mainly artist, album, release date and cover art) and rename them (following the pattern *Title - Artist.mp3*).
+`gui.py` is a work in progress to provide a GUI supporting the functionnalities of `lyricsgenius.py`.